On algebraic Stein operators for Gaussian polynomials: Malliavin operators on

-\section{Malliavin operators on $\KK[x_1,\ldots,x_d]$}
+\section{Malliavin operators on $\mathbb{K}[x_1,\ldots,x_d]$}

-For the scope of our paper, it is enough to define Malliavin calculus operators on $\KK[x_1,\ldots,x_d]$ (see below for definitions) algebraically, without discussing their functional analytic extensions.
+For the scope of our paper, it is enough to define Malliavin calculus operators on $\mathbb{K}[x_1,\ldots,x_d]$ (see below for definitions) algebraically, without discussing their functional analytic extensions.
 For a state-of-the-art exposition of Malliavin calculus in full generality see \cite{n-p-book,n-n-book}.
-First, we recall a few basic concepts from (non) commutative algebra.